- Open-angle Glaucoma

 During surgery, the Ex-PRESS shunt is implanted under a scleral flap to filter out excessive intraocular pressure for patients with open angle glaucoma.
 The shunt diverts the aqueous humor through a diffuse bleb.
 The Ex-PRESS device reduces the risk of surgery for glaucoma patients and helps prevent permanent vision loss from this serious condition.

-Dr. Kramar- San Fernando Valley native, Dr. Mark Kramar, the newest member of The Ophthalmology Associates of the Valley, specializes in glaucoma and comprehensive Ophthalmology.
+Dr. Kramar- San Fernando Valley native, Dr. Mark Kramar, of The Ophthalmology Associates of the Valley, specializes in glaucoma and comprehensive Ophthalmology.

 For more information, or to schedule an appointment, please call 818.990.3623.